arivan-amin/Clean-Architecture-Microservices/README.md

   response pojo.
 - **Core Entity and Jpa separation**: core entities have no association with JPA and are never annotated with @Entity.
+- Rate limiting in the API Gateway using redis rate limiter

 ## Sample audit log from Audit-Service captured from API calls in Patient-Service